brojonat/incentivize-this-backend/README.md

 # affiliate-bounty-board

+# NOTE FOR FUTURE: the llm should construct the promp for the image llm!
+# ALSO NOTE FOR FUTURE: we should use this to Incentive the ProductHunt launch

 I was watching this new show on Apple with Seth Rogan where he has to make a cinematic Koolaid movie.
 This got me thinking about advertising on Reddit.
 Advertisers would pay for favorable mentions of their product.
 We can facilitate that.
 This is a collection of Temporal workflows and activities that provide a sort of "bounty" board for producing content on the Internet.

 1. Funder (e.g., a business owner) creates a bounty with a reward amount and stipulations.